Concave Utility Reinforcement Learning with Zero-Constraint Violations: Problem Formulation

-\end{assumption} Further, if the agent has access to a lower bound of time-horizon, $T_l\ge\exp{(1)}$, then we only require $\delta > LdST_M\sqrt{A(\log T_l)/T_l}$.
-This assumption is again a standard assumption in the constrained RL literature \citep{efroni2020exploration,ding2021provably,ding2020natural,wei2021provably}. $\delta$ is referred as Slater's constant. \citep{ding2021provably} assumes that the Slater's constant $\delta$ is known. \citep{wei2021provably} assumes that the number of iterations of the algorithm is at least $ \Tilde{\Omega}(SAH/\delta)^5$ for episode length $H$.
-On the contrary, we simply assume the existence of $\delta$ and a lower bound on the value of $\delta$ which can be relaxed as the agent acquires more time to interact with the environment.
+\end{assumption} This assumption is again a standard assumption in the constrained RL literature \citep{efroni2020exploration,ding2021provably,ding2020natural,wei2021provably}. $\delta$ is referred as Slater's constant. \citet{ding2021provably} assumes that the Slater's constant $\delta$ is known. \citet{wei2021provably} assumes that the number of iterations of the algorithm is at least $ \Tilde{\Omega}(SAH/\delta)^5$ for episode length $H$.
+On the contrary, we simply assume the existence of $\delta$ and a lower bound on the value of $\delta$ which gets relaxed as the agent acquires more time to interact with the environment.

-Any online algorithm starting with no prior knowledge will require to obtain estimates of transition probabilities $P$ and obtain reward $r$ and costs $c_k, \forall\ k\in\{1,\cdots,d\}$ for each state action pair.
+Any online algorithm starting with no prior knowledge will need to obtain estimates of transition probabilities $P$ and obtain reward $r$ and costs $c_k, \forall\ k\in\{1,\cdots,d\}$, for each state action pair.
 Initially, when algorithm does not have good estimate of the model, it accumulates a regret as well as violates constraints as it does not know the optimal policy.
 We define reward regret $R(T)$ as the difference between the average cumulative reward obtained vs the expected rewards from running the optimal policy $\pi^*$ for $T$ steps, or

 Additionally, we define constraint regret $C(T)$ as the gap between the constraint function and incurred and constraint bounds, or